Courses and Credit

 - Internship courses and placements must be over 100 contact hours over 5 weeks or more.

-- Students must pass the course with a B- or better in order to receive credit.
+- Students must pass the course with a B- or better to receive credit.

 - Students may only claim two course credits per five-week session.
 Students may claim a maximum of three course credits each summer.